 Tapping into Truth

 Welcome to The Poetry Machine, purveyor of participatory poetry experiences for people of all walks of life.
-Founder and poet, Beth Calverley, brings the wellbeing benefits of creativity to unexpected places.
-She collaborates with universities, schools, hospitals, charities and community-minded companies nationally, helping people to express complex ideas and feelings by co-creating poetry.
+Founder and poet, Beth Calverley, brings the gentle joy of creativity to places of work, learning and play.
+She collaborates with universities, hospitals, charities, councils and community-minded companies, helping people to express their thoughts and feelings by co-creating poetry.

-Beth is an established poet and creative coach with a warm, inclusive leadership style.
+Beth is an established poet and creative coach with a warm, supportive leadership style.
 The Poetry Machine has featured multiple times on BBC Radio and is a Bristol Life Awards Arts Finalist 2020.